 - Connection between cognitive linguistics, cognitive psychology, Buddhism and Daoism: discussing some observations between the fields without the intermediate framework.
 Read this article if you find the above introduction vague

-- A model of perspective: presenting the framework itself, its visual representation and various applications
+- A theory of perspective: presenting the framework itself, its visual representation and various applications

 The project aims to be a jack of all trades, rather than a master of one.
 The author acknowledges the disadvantages, but the benefits are compelling enough to continue doing so.